peppermintbird/peppermintbird/README.md

 ## 🌱 About me

 - 📚 Studying Data Science and Foreign Languages.
 Exploring spiking neural networks and computational neuroscience.
-- 🌐 Struggling to contribute to the open-source projects [snnTorch](https://github.com/jeshraghian/snntorch) and [Open MCT](https://github.com/nasa/openmct) -- those folks are really brilliant.
+- 🌐 Struggling to contribute to the open-source project [Open MCT](https://github.com/nasa/openmct) -- those folks are really brilliant.
 - 🌍 Interested in astronomical research and neuromorphic systems.

 ## 🧰 Toolbox